fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 ## Configuring Fleet

-Fleet uses a certificate and key pair to authenticate and manage interactions between Fleet and the host.
+Fleet uses a certificate and key pair to authenticate and manage interactions between Fleet and Windows host.

 This section will show you how to:
 1. Configure Fleet with your certificate and key